 Drought Impacts Samburu District

-The UN Environment Programme (UNEP) is warning that climate change as well as the continuing destruction of forests, grasslands, wetlands and other critical ecosystems is magnifying the drought.
+The UN Environment Programme (UNEP) is warning that climate change as well as the continuing destruction of forests, grasslands, wetlands and other critical ecosystems is magnifying droughts.

 Once nomadic, the Samburu people historically moved with the rains to find water for their families and livestock.
-Not only did these traditional practices have less damaging impacts on the environment, but they also helped avoid many problems associated with past droughts and other natural disasters.
-However, this is no longer the case.
-Not only is water scarce everywhere, but recent efforts to stop traditional nomadic practices have forced people onto group ranches, without outside intervention or support.
+Not only were these traditional practices less damaging to the environment, they also helped people avoid problems associated with droughts and other natural disasters.
+Today, efforts to stop traditional nomadic practices have forced indigenous people onto group ranches, without access to secure and safe water resources or outside interventions to assist them.

 The Centre for Lion Conservation and Research is responding to this crisis by providing food, water, medical supplies and other emergency services to those in the most remote locations of northern Kenya, where relief supplies are not available.
 “We have personally hand-delivered nearly 20 tons of food, water tanks, medicine and other supplies, but much more is needed,” reports program coordinator John Lesepe.